deoxyribose/wormsim/README.md

 4. Places the frames at the locations sampled in 2.

 The inference is amortized population Gibbs sampling (http://proceedings.mlr.press/v119/wu20h/wu20h.pdf), with
-1. A kernel per time step that proposes the location of each worm - all kernels are parametrized by the same encoder_where MLP
+1. A kernel per time step that proposes the location of each worm - all kernels are parametrized by the same encoder_where NN, which learns to map from the 64 x 64 frames to the mean and variance of the latent locations
-2. A kernel that proposes the simulator parameters - parametrized by a GRU
+2. A kernel that proposes the simulator parameters - parametrized by a GRU, which learns to invert the simulator, i.e. map from the T x 28 x 28 worm frames to the parameters of the simulator that produces that worm

 Model is still far from convergence:
 ![](https://github.com/deoxyribose/wormsim/blob/main/worms.gif)